The exhibition, Paraventi: Folding Screens from the 17th to 21st Centuries at Milan’s Fondazione Prada, will be on view until February 22nd,...

 It was Alexander VII that allowed Bernini to fully spread his wings and soar.
 After the failure of the Thirty Years War and Peace of Westphalia, the pope needed to reassert his power.
 Alexander decided to use art, and he had an artist that was up for the task.
 That’s how Bernini was allowed to redesign St Peter’s Square, with the colonnade we instantly recognize to this day.
 He reconstructed Scala Regia, connecting the Basilica to the Vatican Palace, not to mention his work on many churches and sculptures.

-In fact, Bernini got so famous that Louis XIV vyed for his services.
+In fact, Bernini got so famous that Louis XIV vied for his services.
 And Grossman, in a delicious way, describes how that venture went.

 While Grossman charts Bernini’s career, he also gives us a broader context.
 Rome as a city becomes alive, a place teeming with history, but still bustling with life.
 We get to know how the city’s politics functioned and how it impacted art.
 We get to know how much things cost back then and put Berinini’s takings in perspective.
 Grossman also deftly places Rome within the broader political context of Europe.
 All this he does with just a few sparse paragraphs.
 Exactly enough to give us what we need, but not long enough to bore us and make us drift away.

 The book also bursts the bubble of the artist as a single contributor.
-In fact, Bernini’s workshop was not much smaller than Ruben’s.
+In fact, Bernini’s workshop was not much smaller than one of Peter Paul Rubens.
 Otherwise, there was no way he would be able to accomplish everything he did.
 The core of his work was conceptual.

 It is a great introduction to the period, place, and Bernini’s career.
-Well researched, but not boring, with anecdotes and facts weaved in that will keep you entertained.
+Well researched and entertaining, with anecdotes and facts weaved in that will keep you entertained.
 It’s one of those books that makes you learn without ever feeling the effort of acquiring knowledge.
 I did learn finally who the patron saint of a hangover is!
 With a ton of illustrations closely following the text, it is a real pleasure to interact with.
-Though probably best read in Rome, in my opinion the book is also a perfect beach read.
+Though probably best read in Rome, in my opinion, the book is also a perfect beach read.
 And if you’re stuck at home, this is the best way to visit Rome remotely.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!